AlanDeSmet/TIS-100-Hackers-Guide/src/assembly.markdown

 Labels
 ------

-A label, if present, must be the first thing on the line.
+A labelif present, must be the first thing on the line.
 It is terminated with a : which must be immediately adjacent to the label.
-Valid characters for labels are **TODO**.
+Valid characters for labels are the letters A through Z, the digits 0 through 9, and the punctuation in the set of ~`$%^&*()_-+={}[]|\;'"<>,.?/ .
+There are no limitations on which characters may be in which positions of the label.
 A line may only have a single label.
+A label must have at least one character before the colon.
+Labels may be up to 18 characters long, but the longest addressable label is 14 characters.